akuklev/akuklev.github.io/prototypes.md

 be possible to introduce dependent type formers in shape universes `$𝒰` using an approach modelled after “Type Theory for Synthetic ∞-categories” by E. Riehl and M. Shulman.

+Models of lax algebraic theories and dependently sorted algebraic theories can also have directed higher structure, form ω-categories.
+Thus, in a future work we should be pursuing stacks.

-# Promorphisms in universes of models
+## Promorphisms in universes of models

 Displayed models for inductive types have the form
 ```